Main categories of WW1 fuzes

 The embarked explosive charge of the fuze could be strong enough to trigger the explosion of the main charge of the projectile when filled with gun powder, but with the very powerful modern and more stable chemicals for high explosive shells (for example molten TNT or mélinite main charges), the fuze charge was only igniting a 'detonator' (also called 'intermediate charge' or 'primer') that had sufficient explosive energy to cause the shell detonation.

-In these cases, French technology most often used to add a small separate primer at the base of the fuzes, and a bigger intermediate charge inserted into the shell head.
+In these cases, French technology most often used to add a small separate primer at the base of the fuzes, and a bigger intermediate detonator inserted into the shell head.

 Germans army engineers more often designed 'Detonators-fuzes' where the fuze body could be assembled (or was factory preassembled), with a large primer in a single part (often equipped with safety systems) before its mounting on the shell body.